 Historically, the woodwind section was formed around the soprano of the double-reed family, but the oboe has an even more ostentatious pride of place.

-The Principal Oboe Chair is endowed by Elizabeth Aitken.
+The Principal Oboe Chair is endowed in memory of Elizabeth Aitken.

 Endowment opportunities at the Philharmonia offer supporters unique access and insights to our players.
 Find out more here: